Have you ever wondered what to do with your money?

 Selecting wise metrics for Uses of cash often means measuring the impact our choices have on cash flow and cash balances.

-Potential metrics to consider for measuring uses of cash include:
+Potential metrics to consider include:

 Sometimes we don't have the option to invest in anything other than current activities.
 There might be room to scale current activities further, leaving little reserves to consider new opportunities.
-However, once we've exhausted the utility of current activities, or haven't found anything particularly impactful, we look to our second option; investing in activities we haven't done before.
+However, once we've exhausted the utility of current activities, or haven't found anything particularly impactful, we look to our second option; investing in things we haven't done before.

 Venturing into uncharted territory represents the pinnacle of chaos, which makes it our riskiest option.
 If we're just starting a business, this is where we naturally begin the glorious journey.